Ukrainian Academy of Banking of the National Bank of Ukraine: International activities

-The academy cooperates with more than 40 educational institutions abroad specializing in economics, finance, banking and management, in particular, with the University of Applied Sciences of the Deutsche Bundesbank (Hachenburg, Germany), the Poznan School of Banking (Faculty in Chorzow, Poland), Olsztyn University of Computer Science and Economics (Poland), the Banking Institute of Prague (Czech Republic), the School of Business and Economics of the Linnaeus University (Sweden), Heilbronn University (Germany), Moscow Banking School of the Bank of Russia, International Training Center for Bankers (Budapest, Hungary), Belgrade Banking Academy (Serbia), Forum for company Law and Financial Market Law (FOCOFIMA) research centre at the University of Copenhagen Law Faculty (Denmark), Belarusian State Economic University (Minsk, Belarus), Financial University with the Government of the Russian Federation (Moscow, Russia), St.-Petersburg State University of Economics and Finance (Russia), the National Research University “Higher School of Economics” (Moscow, Russia), etc.
+The academy cooperates with more than 40 educational institutions abroad specializing in economics, finance, banking and management, in particular, with the University of Applied Sciences of the Deutsche Bundesbank (Hachenburg, Germany), the Poznan School of Banking (Faculty in Chorzów, Poland), Olsztyn University of Computer Science and Economics (Poland), the Banking Institute of Prague (Czech Republic), the School of Business and Economics of the Linnaeus University (Sweden), Heilbronn University (Germany), Moscow Banking School of the Bank of Russia, International Training Center for Bankers (Budapest, Hungary), Belgrade Banking Academy (Serbia), Forum for company Law and Financial Market Law (FOCOFIMA) research centre at the University of Copenhagen Law Faculty (Denmark), Belarusian State Economic University (Minsk, Belarus), Financial University with the Government of the Russian Federation (Moscow, Russia), Saint Petersburg State University of Economics and Finance (Russia), the National Research University “Higher School of Economics” (Moscow, Russia), etc.

 There are two international research centers functioning at the academy:

 "International Centre for Banking and Corporate Governance", headed by the Doctor of Economic Sciences, Professor of the Department of International Economics Alex Kostyuk.
 The Center consists of 63 scholars from 26 countries, 7 post-graduate students and the best students of the academy.

 The Centre has implemented the following international scientific and educational projects of the academy: